rdegges/django-twilio/docs/source/views.rst

 Controlling Input Patterns
 **************************

-Lastly, the :func:`django_twilio.views.gather` view allows you to control various aspects of the input collection process.
+Lastly, the ``django_twilio.views.gather`` view allows you to control various aspects of the input collection process.

 Our example below:

-* Limits the amount of seconds that twilio will wait for the caller to press another digit to 5.
-If no input is entered after 5 seconds, then twilio will automatically pass the data along to the URL specified in the ``action`` parameter.
+* Limits the number of seconds that Twilio will wait for the caller to press another digit to 5.
+If no input is entered after 5 seconds, then Twilio will automatically pass the data along to the URL specified in the ``action`` parameter.
 * Automatically end the input collection process if the caller hits the '#' key.
-  This way, if the caller enters '12345#', regardless of what the ``timeout`` parameter is set to, twilio will pass the data along to the URL specified in the ``action`` parameter.
+  This way, if the caller enters '12345#', regardless of what the ``timeout`` parameter is set to, Twilio will pass the data along to the URL specified in the ``action`` parameter.
 * Limit the total amount of digits collected to 10.
-Once 10 digits has been reached, twilio will pass the data along to the URL specified in the ``action`` parameter.
+Once 10 digits have been collected, Twilio will pass the data along to the URL specified in the ``action`` parameter.

 ::

     # urls.py
-    urlpatterns = patterns('',
+    urlpatterns = patterns(
+        '',
         # ...
         url(r'^gather/$', 'django_twilio.views.gather', {
             'action': '/process_input/',